John Denver Plane Crash: Autopsy Report and Investigation Findings

 2. Control Accessibility Standards

-• Fuel selectors should be clearly marked and easy to operate
+• Fuel selectors should be clearly marked and physically easy to operate

-• Pilots should personally verify they can comfortably reach and operate all controls before purchasing an aircraft
+• Pilots should physically verify they can reach and operate all controls before purchasing any aircraft

 3. Transition Training Emphasis